 The great thing about studying STEM in graduate school is that there is plenty of funding out there.
 You just need to find it – and October is crunch time for that search.
 A lot of fellowships and grants have deadlines toward the year’s end, even though decisions usually aren’t sent out until the end of the spring semester.
 I’ve also seen some deadlines in summer, so you could really spend a lot of time crafting applications.
+One thing I have found particularly challenging is finding funding for supplies in STEM.
 Here’s what I’ve learned while looking for my hypothetical pot of gold at the end of the rainbow!

 1 You Can Borrow Equipment

 Sometimes other universities will let you use their research equipment for a fee, which is cheaper than purchasing brand new equipment and is great for short-term uses.
 Above is the University of Wyoming’s King Air research aircraft, which was used in the CHEESEHEAD intensive atmospheric science field campaign sponsored by the University of Wisconsin-Madison.

 2 Funding is Nice, but Did You Hear About Free Instruments?

 Call them crazy, but some scientific instrument manufacturers will actually give away their products.
 One such example is the Grant A. Harris Fellowship funded by METER Environment, which gives away instruments needed for measuring soil-plant-atmosphere interactions.
 These opportunities are few and far between, so definitely consider it if you stumble upon one in your field.

 3 Schools and Organizations Will Buy You Instruments

 To continue my previous note about instruments, if you know what you want and the cost is less than $1,000, chances are you could apply to one of the small grants offered by some schools or organizations for that purpose.
 One example of this is the Grants in Aid of Research offered by Sigma Xi, a well-known scientific research honor society.